 What does body conditioning mean?

 Body conditioning is, you guessed it, the act of improving the condition of your body.
-Essentially, it’s a fancy term for improving your physical fitness.
+Essentially, it’s a fancy term for enhancing your physical fitness.

 What is body conditioning then?

-Body conditioning is exercise that develops well-rounded and full body physical fitness in order to improve the condition of the body.
-Those looking to increase their strength, tone up, increase their heart rate, and get generally fitter are all prime candidates for a conditioning class.
+Body conditioning is exercise that develops well-rounded and full-body physical fitness to improve the condition of the body.
+Those looking to increase their strength, tone up, increase their heart rate, and generally get fitter would benefit from a conditioning class.

-That means conditioning classes won’t just work the muscles in your chest, or your legs.
-It will work on your whole body including you upper body, core, lower body and all the major muscle groups you can think of.
+That means conditioning classes won’t just work the muscles in your chest or your legs.
+It will work on your whole body, including all the major muscle groups you can think of.
 It’s a total body workout.
 It also won’t just test your cardiovascular or aerobic fitness.
-It will also test and develop your muscular strength, muscular endurance, and flexibility.
+It will also develop your muscular strength, muscular endurance, and flexibility.

 There’s a lot to be done in a conditioning workout, so expect intensity.